-Zero-knowledge proof systems are a technology that can be vastly employed for privacy preservation and data ownership.
-Goldwasser, Micali and Rackoff introduced this concept in \cite{goldwasser1989knowledge}.
-Originally ZKP systems are designed to be interactive; the messages are sent between the prover and the verifier back and forth.
-Efficiency considerations leads a variant of ZKP that require no interaction, namely non-interactive zero-knowledge proofs (NIZKP).
-In this case, the prover conveys only to the verifier and parties do not have to exchange messages online.
+ZKP schemes are a technology that can be vastly employed for privacy preservation and data ownership.
+Goldwasser, Micali, and Rackoff introduced ZKP in \cite{goldwasser1989knowledge}.
+ZKP schemes are originally designed to be interactive; some messages are exchanged between the prover and the verifier to run the ZKP protocol.
+Efficiency concerns lead to a variant of ZKP that require no interaction, namely non-interactive zero-knowledge proofs (NIZKP).
+In this case, the prover only conveys a proof to the verifier and parties do not have to exchange messages online.

-Blum et all. showed that a common reference string (CRS) shared by a trusted party to the prover and the verifier is sufficient to achieve computational-NIZKP \cite{blum1988non}.
-An alternative to the CRS model is the Random Oracle (RO) model which assumes that a perfect random function is available to both the prover and the verifier.
+Blum et al. established that a common reference string (CRS) shared by a trusted party to the prover and the verifier is sufficient to achieve computational-NIZKP~\cite{blum1988non}.
+An alternative to CRS is the Random Oracle (RO) model.
+RO presumes a perfect random function is known to both the prover and the verifier.
 An interactive ZKP scheme that consists of three steps (commit, challenge, and response) is called a sigma protocol.
-Fiat and Shamir \cite{fiat1986prove} introduced a method that can transform any sigma protocol into a NIZK proof by the use of a hash function as a simulator.
-Goldreich and Oren showed that NIZKP is impossible to achieve (in the standard model) without any further assumption, like the CRS model or the RO model \cite{goldreich1994definitions}.
+Fiat and Shamir \cite{fiat1986prove} developed an approach for transforming any sigma protocol into a NIZKP by the use of a cryptographic hash function as a simulator.
+Goldreich and Oren showed that NIZKP is impossible without any further assumption such as the CRS model or the RO model in the standard model \cite{goldreich1994definitions}.

-In the literature, the most popular protocol which is one of the first examples of zero knowledge proof is Fiat-Shamir (1987) protocol.
-This protocol is based on the RSA encryption system.
-In other words, it is based on the difficulty of the prime factorization problem.
+The most popular protocol which is one of the first examples of zero-knowledge proof is Fiat-Shamir (1987) protocol based on the RSA encryption system; i.e., it relies on the difficulty of the prime factorization problem.
 Since then, a variety of protocols were developed following the Fiat-Shamir protocol such as the Chaum-Evertse-van de Graaf ~\cite{chaum1987improved}, the Feige-Fiat-Shamir~\cite{feige1988zero}, the Beth~\cite{beth1988fiat}, the Guillou-Quisquater~\cite{guillou1988practical}, the Desmedt~\cite{desmedt1988subliminal} and the Schnorr~\cite{schnorr1991efficient} protocol.
-All these protocols depend on the computational intractability of the prime factorization problem or the problem of finding square root in composite modulo with unknown factorization or discrete logarithm problem.
+All these protocols depend on the computational intractability of the prime factorization problem or the problem of finding square root in composite modulo with unknown factorization, or discrete logarithm problem.